PisterLab/micromissiles-unity/docs/Simulation_Logging.md

 - **Telemetry file (`sim_telemetry_*.csv`)**: Contains detailed state information for each agent at each time step.
 The telemetry CSV file is converted from an accompanying `sim_telemetry_*.bin` binary file.
 - **Event log (`sim_events_*.csv`)**: Records significant events such as hits, misses, agent creation, and termination.

-If the simulation run was executed interactively through the Unity Editor or through the command line without a run configuration provided, the logs will be stored in a directory called `run_<timestamp>`.
+If the simulation run was executed interactively through the Unity Editor, the logs will be stored in a directory called `run_<timestamp>`.
 Each engagement scenario will produce one telemetry file and one event log, so loading a new simulation configuration or restarting the simulation configuration generates additional CSV files.

 ```
 Logs/
   ├── run_20251117_095849/